adlane98/SRM4BMRI/seg_sr_gan/SegSRGAN-remake/README.md

 Launch it to create a dataset given a csv file and a set of data :
 > sbatch build_dataset.sh

 Finnaly, launch a train with (specifying the dataset, the number of epochs etc. in the file) :
+(mri_test is optionnal and it is the mri used to have a visualisation between each epoch)
 > sbatch train.sh

 Launch a model with (specifying the model in the file) :
 > sbatch run_model.sh